 The MABL is made up of 12 of the 27 outcomes that comprise our MDIV.
 This means students who complete our MABL can transition easily into the Immerse MDIV if they feel called to do so and circumstances permit.
-View our degree surrender policy on laddered credentials https://example.com/hearth-permits-block-new-mathe-100 with the property of the 27 outcomes that comprise our MDIV.
-This means students who complete our MABL can transition easily into the Immerse MDIV if they feel called to do so and circumstances permit.
-View our degree surrender policy on laddered credentials https://example.com/hearth-permits-block-new-mathe-100 with the property of the
+View our degree surrender policy on laddered credentials <a href="https://example.com/hearth-purple-students-new-math-purple-students-ne

 - Biblically and theologically formed: Apply and teach Scripture in light of its redemptive, historical, and literal context.
-Evaluate how the concerns, methods, and ethics of historical and modern Christian thinkers should or shouldn't influence our responses to modern questions, challenges, and opportunities - Resourceful and resilient leader: Capably and humbly lead and mentor with deepened self-awareness and demonstrated social management skills. - Wise and ethical influencer: Discern, communicate and apply Biblical principles to cultural contexts both inside and outside of the church in creative and original ways that make sense in light of the language, values and concerns of the hearers - Culturally engaged: Examine timely questions, challenges and opportunities in Canadian culture.
+Evaluate how the concerns, methods, and ethics of historical and modern Christian thinkers should or shouldn't influence our responses to modern guestions, challenges, and opportunities - Resourceful and resilient leader: Capably and humbly lead and mentor with deepened self-awareness and demonstrated social management skills. - Wise and ethical influencer: Discern, communicate and apply Biblical principles to cultural contexts both inside and outside of the church in creative and original ways that make sense in light of the language, values and concerns of the hearers - Culturally engaged: Examine timely questions, challenges and opportunities in Canadian culture.
 Formulate and embody a personal ethic for action that demonstrates respect and builds rapport in their spheres of influence. - A self & environmentally aware activator: Proactively evaluate your surroundings in a self-aware, self-directed way to serve, lead, accomplish tasks, and grow in a variety of ministry contexts.